jonathanolson/slither/notes/patterns.md

   -
   - Face colors!
     - [implemented in PatternRule, just create hooks and test/go!]
+    -
+    - !!
+How to collapse face color rules nicely? (from exit vertex to... non-exit?)
     - Add the "color matching" so the pattern rules are more... viewable?
   -
   - QUICK: